 A common misconception is that “Federal” is synonymous with national coverage or fingerprinting.
 Actually, it refers to cases conducted in a Federal District Court.

-A serious offense carrying a penalty of incarceration from one year to life in a state prison, to the death penalty.
+A serious offense carrying a penalty of incarceration from one year to life in state prison, to the death penalty, not a misdemeanor.

-Federal Trade Commission an independent agency of the United States government, established in 1914 by the Federal Trade Commission Act.
-Its principal mission is the promotion of consumer protection and the elimination and prevention of anticompetitive business practices, such as coercive monopoly.
+An independent agency of the United States government, established in 1914 by the Federal Trade Commission Act.
+Its principal mission is to promote consumer protection and eliminate and prevent anticompetitive business practices, such as coercive monopoly.

-General Service Administration is an independent agency of the United States government, established in 1949 to help manage and support the basic functioning of federal agencies.
+An independent agency of the United States government, established in 1949 to help manage and support federal agencies’ basic functioning.

 Guilty in Absentia